• Skip to primary navigation

 8. Video Marketing

-This is an area many of us could still improve upon – myself included.
+This is an area many of us could still improve upon – ourselves included.
 For a school there are a couple of videos that are now considered standard, meaning parents will be expecting to see them in your library:

 • Parent and Student Testimonials – As I’ve mentioned before, testimonials are an absolute must for any marketer.
 Don’t worry if they’re not professionally produced.
 We’ve learned during our first lock-down in 2020 that user content had the highest engagement, so just ask parents to film in on their phone.
 Be sure to advise they hold their phone horizontally though for a consistent look with your other videos.